harryhoch/hpo/README.md

-# hpo
+# Phenotype Treemap

-The `hp.owl` is downloaded from Ontobee.
-Then we use the jar from `/owl2vowl` to convert this owl file into a `hp.json` file:
+The `hp.owl` and `mp.owl` are downloaded from Ontobee.
+Then we use the jar from `/owl2vowl` to convert the corresponding owl file into a JSON file.
+For example:

 ````
 java -jar owl2vowl/owl2vowl.jar -file hp.owl
 ````

-Then we parse the `hp.json` and create a graph json file `graph.json`.
+Then we parse the `hp.json` and create a graph json file `hp_graph.json`.

 ````
-node graph.js
+node hp_graph.js
 ````

 And the graph json follows this structure: